Property Tax Breakdown

 For more information, see our Local Improvement Brochure.

-Your City collects taxes for the Lethbridge Downtown Revitalization Zone to provide improvements in the downtown area.
-To reach the BRZ office, please phone 403-327-9002.
+Your City collects taxes for the Lethbridge Downtown Business Improvement Area to provide improvements in the downtown area.
+To reach the BIA office, please phone 403-327-9002.

 Manufactured Home Tax